Veps people: Historical period

-In early Kievan Rus' chronicles, they are called "Весь" (Ves’) and in some Arabic sources they are called Wisu.
+In early Kievan Rus' chronicles, they are called "Весь" (Ves’); in some Arabic sources, they are called Wisu.
 It is assumed that Bjarmians were at least partly Vepsians.
-From the 12th century their history is connected with first the Principality of Novgorod and then Muscovy.
+From the 12th century, their history is connected with first the Principality of Novgorod and then Muscovy.
 Russian settlement reached the Onega Veps in the 14th or 15th century.
 Eastern Vepsians in the Kargopol area merged linguistically with the Russians before the 20th century.

 The existence of the Vepsian people was not widely known until the mid-19th century.
 Despite its close relationship to the Karelian and the Finnish languages, the Vepsian language was thus one of the last Uralic languages to be recognized as one.

 Vepsians numbered 25,607 in 1897.
 Some 7,300 of them inhabited East Karelia.
 In the beginning of the 20th century there were some signs of national awakening among Vepsians.
 Early Soviet nationality politics supported this progress, and 24 administrative units with the status of national village soviets were formed.
 The alphabet and the written language were developed.
 Teachers started to instruct in Vepsian in some elementary schools.
 The Soviet authorities started to oppress the Vepsian culture in 1937.
 All national activities were stopped and the national districts were abolished.
 When Finland invaded East Karelia in the Continuation War, some Vepsians joined the so-called Kindred Battalion of the Finnish Army.
 These troops were relinquished to the Soviet Union after the war.